The H.E.S.S. transients follow-up system: The ToO alert system

 Each transients science program is realised through a set of configurations.
-These science case configurations define many detailed aspects for the follow-up such as whether a fully automated reaction is allowed and a time range, with respect to the transient event, during which this configuration should be used.
-In addition, some scheduling aspects such as the maximum time to observe the target and detailed trigger criteria are specified in these configurations, as well as a relative ranking of each science configuration.
-Common options are the visibility window calculated using the zenith angle and sky-darkness constraints or source properties such as reported fluxes, event counts and localisation uncertainties.
-Furthermore, dedicated processing functions that e.g. match the transient's location with catalogues or perform more complex calculations are specified in the configuration file.
-A particularly complex case is the galaxy targeting approach to compile an optimised tiling pattern for the follow-up of gravitational wave events, as described in~\citep{Ashkar_2021} and outlined in Sec.~\ref{sec:realworld}.
-This approach is also used to generate an optimised tiling pattern for large localisation uncertainties from Fermi-GBM alerts.
+Each configuration applies to a single type of alert and addresses a specific science case (e.g. prompt GRB follow-up).
+These science case configurations define detailed aspects for the follow-up such as whether a fully automated reaction is allowed, and a time range with respect to the transient event during which this configuration should be used.
+Moreover, they include scheduling aspects like the maximum time to observe the target, detailed trigger criteria, or a relative ranking of each science configuration.
+Visibility windows are calculated for all science cases taking into account the zenith angle, sky-darkness constraints, or source properties such as reported fluxes, event counts and localisation uncertainties.
+This allows the system to be flexibly configured for each science case, but may require multiple updates of the schedule if updated information of a single alert is received.
+Furthermore, dedicated processing algorithms that e.g. match the transient's location with catalogues or perform more complex calculations are referenced by name with corresponding parameters in the configuration file.
+A particularly complex case is the algorithm for creating an optimised pointing pattern for the follow-up of Gravitational Wave (GW) events using the correlation of the galaxy distribution in the local Universe with the GW event localisation information, as described in~\citep{Ashkar_2021} and outlined in Sec.~\ref{sec:realworld}.
+This approach is also used to generate an optimised pointing pattern for large localisation uncertainties from {\it Fermi}-GBM alerts.
 The configuration files specify which processing tasks are executed by the pipeline.
 This allows one to introduce new processing functions rapidly, without changes to the overall pipeline code and behaviour.
 Multiple science case configurations may apply to a single alert type.
-This matching is performed based on partial string identifiers that are required to be present in the unique ID of the incoming alert.
-These identifiers are also part of the configuration.